 Medical / Dental Council registration of all our partner doctors/clinics is duly verified

 Free Post Consult Support

 With every consultation you schedule or pay through BrightPay, we assure you a quality post consult support

 Dental aesthetic restorations called all-ceramic crowns are used to cap or totally encase a tooth that is receiving repair.
 The most realistic-looking tooth replacements are all-ceramic crowns because they are transparent.
 Such translucency can only be seen in all-ceramic crowns.
 When a front tooth is severely damaged and cannot be fixed with a veneer or is fractured or cracked, an all-ceramic crown may be the best option for restoration.
 All-ceramic crowns provide dental restorations with a natural appearance that are colour matched to the neighbouring teeth.

 When is a Dental Crown Necessary?

-There are several reasons why someone could get a crown.
+There are several reasons why someone could get all Ceramic Crown.
 For instance, your dentist could advise a crown for: repair a tooth that is fractured or otherwise damaged Wrap a tooth with a substantial filling. after having a root canal, shield the tooth.
 A dental implant's abutment should be covered.
 Typically, a crown is required when the affected tooth would otherwise: be open to more harm or infection during routine daily activities, cause discomfort Your bite will be affected if the tooth is unable to perform as it would ordinarily.
 Taking away from your grin

 What is the process of getting Poreclain Fused to Metal Crown?